aramisgithub/questpresentation/document.md

 - The hero in Mulan is Mulan

+## Similarities

+- Mulan is introduced as a free-spirited outcast, clumsy, and unable to follow rules, regulations, or traditions.
+Nevertheless, she has a warm heart and wants nothing more than to uphold her family honor, while keeping true to herself

+- Odysseus has two major flaws, his arrogance and his pride.
+In comparison, Mulan is very selfless and puts others before her.

 ## The Hermit/ Helper/ Mentor

 - The helper in Odyssey is Goddess, Athena

 - The helper in Mulan is Mushu

+## Similarities

+- The characters in each movie and book help the protagonist.

+- In the movie Mulan, Mushu helps her by cheering her spirit and gives her confidence

+- In comparison, Athena in the movie Odyssey, sends him divine aid and help

 ## The Dream Woman/Man